litebulb/ProjectEdison/documents/Deployment Guide.md

 Browse to the below link and create a Twilio Account
     https://www.twilio.com

-After the Account is created, Navigate to settings (icon) and note down the Auth Token.
+After the Account is created, navigate to settings (icon) and note down the Auth Token.

 ![alt text](https://github.com/sysgain/Iot-ProjectEdison/blob/master/documents/Images/d53.png)